 Ideally, good game design should be able to stand on its own (like controlling Mario).
 But that's an ideal, not reality.
 And to be honest, how long could you spend chasing down that rabbit in Super Mario 64 before you'd get bored?
 So in reality, you need good and interesting and fresh content and you need to keep providing more of it regularly.
 So the real advice to follow is this: the best rules in the world won't do shit for you if you don't have good content to use them with.

 The system should provide for both of these things to some extent.
 Most games will try to provide 100% of the game design you'll need and might provide a little bit of level design if they're feeling nice.
 Personally, I'd like if there was a bit more balance.
-I don't mind a "rulings over rules" philosophy and I like how 5E D&D is so modular and DIY-friendly.
+I don't mind a "rulings over rules" philosophy and I like my D&D to be modular and DIY-friendly.
 Meanwhile, I think it should become a much more common practice to always provide a sample adventure or scenario to use your rules with when you release a new system.
 To me, the biggest obstacle to trying out different systems isn't having to learn their rules, or even to teach those rules to my players.
 It's having a good adventure to use them with.
 Making well-designed adventures is by far the most time-consuming part of DMing for me.
 My standards are high and I oftentimes have to make up almost everything myself because I'm not being offered anything to work with.

 Luckily it's been a tradition in D&D since the beginning to offer an entire manual full of monsters to use, so having a combat-centric game means you'll be pretty well covered for level design concerns.
 But when it comes to other activities, there tends to be gaps.